 Symptoms may range from mild to severe when they appear.

 It is important to note that cervical ectropion is not the only cause of these symptoms.
-If a woman starts to experience them, they should speak with a doctor to rule out more serious causes.
+If a person starts to experience them, they should speak with a doctor to rule out more serious causes.

 - Hormonal changes: Cervical ectropion may occur due to fluctuations in hormone levels.
 It is most common in people who are of reproductive age.
 Individuals who have already had menopause rarely get cervical ectropion.